pbierkortte/AI-Prompt-Toolkit/tools/job_resume_proof_reading.md

 ## What It Does

-This AI-powered resume proofreading tool performs several key functions:
+This AI-powered resume proofreading tool performs several key functions, and by performing these functions, the tool helps you create a polished, error-free resume that effectively showcases your skills and experience, potentially increasing your chances of landing interviews and job offers.

-1. Markdown Conversion: It converts your resume into a markdown format.
-This step:
+1. *Markdown Conversion*: It converts your resume into a markdown format:
    - Helps standardize the resume structure for easier analysis
-   - Provides you with a clean, formatted version that can be easily updated or shared
+   - Provides you with a clean, formatted version that can be easily copied and pasted into other prompts
    - Assists the AI in accurately processing the resume content without hallucinating or missing information

-2. Comprehensive Review: The tool thoroughly examines your resume, focusing on:
+2. **Comprehensive Review**: The tool thoroughly examines your resume, focusing on:
    - Structure and formatting
    - Content relevance and impact
    - Grammar and spelling
    - Overall effectiveness for your target role

-3. Scoring and Error Detection:
+3. **Scoring and Error Detection**:
    - Assigns a score from 1 to 100 based on the resume's quality
    - Critically, it assigns a score of 0 if there are any major errors, red flags, or significant structural issues
    - This zero-tolerance approach for major errors ensures you're alerted to critical issues that could harm your job prospects

-4. Salary Estimation: Based on the resume content, it provides an estimated salary range for the position you're targeting
+4. **Salary Estimation**: Based on the resume content, it provides an estimated salary range for the position you're targeting

-5. Detailed Feedback: The tool offers explanations for its scoring and provides specific suggestions for improvement
+5. **Detailed Feedback**: The tool offers explanations for its scoring and provides specific suggestions for improvement

-By performing these functions, the tool helps you create a polished, error-free resume that effectively showcases your skills and experience, potentially increasing your chances of landing interviews and job offers.

 ## Usage